JavierGDelgado/Fotovoltaica/README.md

 💼 Data Science Portfolio

 Welcome to my portfolio.
 This project involves comparing two photovoltaic plants to detect inefficiencies and extract meaningful insights.
-The process includes thorough data cleaning, exploratory data analysis (EDA), and subsequent interpretation of the results.
+The process includes thorough data cleaning, exploratory data analysis (EDA), the creation of visualizations, and subsequent interpretation of the results.

 Here are some key projects: